You can quickly insert a shape from the iWork shapes library into your document.

 Here's how to change the default style for new shapes in your document:

-- Click Format , then click Style.
+- Click the Format button , then click Style.

 - Click and hold the style that you want to move.